enthought/traits/docs/source/traits_user_manual/notification.rst

 that of specially-named handlers, in that both result in a call to on_trait_change() to register the method as a notification handler.
 However, the two approaches differ in when the call is made.
-Specially-named handlers are registered at class construction time; decorated handers are registered at instance creation time, prior to setting any object state.
+Specially-named handlers are registered at class construction time; decorated handlers are registered at instance creation time, prior to setting any object state.

 A consequence of this difference is that the @on_trait_change() decorator